-A group of super talented canines running around Canada solving problems?
+A group of super-talented canines running around Canada solving problems?
 What’s not to like?
-A lot actually.
-That’s not the point.
+A lot actually, but that’s not the point.
 The faster you make peace with these kids’ cartoon characters and their adventures, the better.

 Entering its third decade, this nautical nonsense is as popular as ever.
 Multiple generations of kids have now grown up with the silly tales of a sea sponge who works as a fry cook, and they’re better for it.